 Size matters; or does it?
 According to a survey by the American Psychological Association, 85% of women are actually satisfied with their partner’s penis size.
 Only 55% of men felt the same way.
-Similarly, one study asked women to read arousing stories where male characters either had small, medium or large penis sizes.
-The researchers found that there were no differences in sexual arousal based on penis size.
+Similarly, one study evaluated women who were asked to read arousing stories where male characters either had small, medium or large penis sizes.
+The researchers found that there was no difference in sexual arousal based on penis size.

 What is considered a small penis?

 According to a study based on 15,000 men, the average size of a flaccid penis is 9.16 cm and that of an erect penis is 13.12 cm.
-The University of California School of Medicine considers a flaccid length of 4 cm (or 7.5 cm erect) as a benchmark size for penis enlargement.
-So, anything above that is not really considered ‘small’, but falls somewhere within the ‘average’ spectrum.
+The University of California School of Medicine considers a flaccid length of 4 cm, or an erect legth of 7.5cm as a benchmark.
+So, anything above that is not technically considered ‘small’, but falls somewhere within the ‘average’ spectrum.

 Unfortunately, whether you are satisfied with the size of your penis or not does have an effect on how active you are sexually.
-A survey of around 4,000 men in the U.S. found that men who were more satisfied with their genitals were also more sexually active (86%) than those who were unsatisfied with their penis (73%).
+A survey of around 4,000 men in the U.S. found that men who are more satisfied with the size of their genitals are generally more sexually active than those who are not.

-But there’s more than size to good sex.
+fortunately, there’s more than affecting the quality of sex.
 If you think you have a small penis, the right position can make all the difference.

 The best sex positions for men with small penises